Formulas | Formula library

 • No Probation Period

-You can use other options in the picklist, and amend the probation periods in the formula to suit the needs of the organization.
+You can use other options in the picklist and amend the probation periods in the formula to suit the needs of your organization.

-To ensure the workflow does not set a probation end date for those team members who are not required to have a probation period, set Probation period not equal to 'No Probation Period' as a criteria in the workflow rule.
+Ensure the workflow doesn't set a probation end date for those team members who don't need a probation period.
+Set Probation period not equal to 'No Probation Period' as a criteria in the workflow rule.

-To ensure team members have the probation period entered, make sure you add the Probation Period field to the New Hire Field Set on Employment and make it mandatory.
+To ensure team members have the probation period in place, add the Probation Period field to the New Hire Field Set on Employment.
+Make it mandatory.

 Copy